C/2010 X1 (Elenin): Brightness

-Between August 1 and August 12 of 2011, NASA repeatedly rolled the STEREO-B spacecraft to view the forward scattering of light as the spacecraft, comet, and Sun aligned.
+Between 1 August and 12 August 2011, NASA repeatedly rolled the STEREO-B spacecraft to view the forward scattering of light as the spacecraft, comet, and Sun aligned.
 As of 14 August 2011, Comet Elenin was visible in STEREO-B without rolling the craft.
 Because it disintegrated, SOHO failed to detect the forward scattering of light in late September.
 Because the orbit of Elenin is nearly coincident with the ecliptic plane with an inclination of only 1.84°, the comet entered forward-scattering geometry from STEREO-B, SOHO, and Earth.
 Had the comet not disintegrated, it would have allowed the dust scattering function to be studied simultaneously from two different locations.

 C/2010 X1 made its closest approach to the Sun (perihelion) on 10 September 2011 at a distance of 0.4824 AU.
 The remnant of Elenin made its closest approach to Earth on 16 October 2011, at a distance of 0.2338 AU or slightly closer than the planet Venus, at a relative velocity of 86,000 km/h.
 Before the August fading of the comet, the Minor Planet Center ephemeris projected that the originally bright comet Elenin would reach about 6th magnitude in September and October 2011, but the brightness depends on the activity level of the coma.
 But because Elenin disintegrated, it did not become visible to the naked eye or binoculars.
-Elenin made its closest apparent pass in the night sky to Comet 45P/Honda–Mrkos–Pajdušáková on the morning of October 8, and moved apparently close to Mars on October 15.
-The comet came to opposition at 178° from the Sun on March 14, 2011 and came to opposition again on November 22, 2011 at 175° from the Sun.
-The minimum angle between the Sun and comet occurred on September 26 (1.9°), and between July 28 and October 10 the comet was less than 45 degrees from the Sun.
+Elenin made its closest apparent pass in the night sky to Comet 45P/Honda–Mrkos–Pajdušáková on the morning of 8 October, and moved apparently close to Mars on 15 October.
+The comet came to opposition at 178° from the Sun on 14 March 2011 and came to opposition again on 22 November 2011 at 175° from the Sun.
+The minimum angle between the Sun and comet occurred on September 26 (1.9°), and between 28 July and 10 October the comet was less than 45 degrees from the Sun.